DFVC9914/COMP4008_Pygame_Project/README.md

 $ pip install pygame
 ```
 #### To check if Pygame is installed successfully
-1, open cmd and type python
+1. Open cmd and type python

-2, type import pygame. if no error is reported, the installation is successful and the Pygame version number will be indicated.
+2. Type import pygame. if no error is reported, the installation is successful and the Pygame version number will be indicated.

 ## Instruction
 After completing the environment configuration and dependency installation, you can run the Open.py File mode to run the project.